 The retail banking in Slovenia segment is the key to the NLB Group's operations.
-NLB has a strong and established position in the Slovenian retail banking market, with 29.5 per cent. and 33.5 per cent. market share in retail lending and deposit-taking as at 31 December 2023, respectively38.
-NLB offers its products and services via multi-channel distribution, including through its physical network of 68 branches as at 31 December 2023 and one mobile branch NLB Bank&Go, as well as through its digital channels and the only 24/7 banking contact centre in the country, providing also chat and video call functionalities.
-In the years ended 31 December 2023 and 31 December 2022, profit-before-tax generated in this segment reached
+NLB has a strong and established position in the Slovenian retail banking market, with 30.4 per cent. and 34.3 per cent. market share in retail lending and deposit-taking as at 31 December 2024, respectively.
+NLB offers its products and services via multi-channel distribution, including through its physical network of 69 branches as at 31 December 2024 and one mobile branch NLB Bank&Go, as well as through its digital channels and the only 24/7 banking contact centre in the country, providing also video call functionalities.
+In the years ended 31 December 2024 and 31 December 2023, profit-before-tax generated in this segment reached

-Source: Data from the Bank of Slovenia, the National Bank of the Republic of North Macedonia, the Central Bank of Bosnia and Herzegovina, the National Bank of Serbia, the Central Bank of Kosovo and the Central Bank of Montenegro, each of which is the competent institution of its country.
+&lt;sup>39 Source: Data from the Bank of Slovenia, the National Bank of the Republic of North Macedonia, the Central Bank of Bosnia and Herzegovina, the National Bank of Serbia, the Central Bank of Kosovo and the Central Bank of Montenegro, each of which is the competent institution of its country.